 Department Division Section Owner/Officer Child and Adult Services Performance & Achievement School Improvement, Advice & Support Dean Jackson Function/ Service nd Advice section of Performance nild and Adult Services Information Available The proposed reduction in the budget for School Improvement, Advice and Support in 2013-14 will not result in any reduction in the service currently being offered to schools but it removes any additional capacity that the School Improvement Service has to react to unexpected changes in a school's circumstances, such as pupil achievement, leadership and management, the quality of teaching or behaviour and safeguarding.
 Schools have indicated, however, through the Schools' Forum, that should any 'unexpected change' occur in a school that necessitated high levels of additional support, they would provide additional financial resource for the School Improvement Service.
-The provisions in Part 4 of the Education and Inspections Act 2006, as updated by 2012 Advice to Local Authorities, relating to schools causing concem places a responsibility upon a Local Authority to identify any of its schools that are causing concem and to act accordingly to bring about improvement in order to " ensure that every pupil is provided with the education and opportunities they deserve".
-Hartlepool Local Authority has clear strategies and procedures in place for: (a) identifying a school judged to be temporarily vulnerable or, over time, causing concem; (b) supporting and challenging the school to bring about improvement; (c) monitoring the school's self-evaluation of its improvement.
+The provisions in Part 4 of the Education and Inspections Act 2006, as updated by 2012 Advice to Local Authorities, relating to schools causing concern places a responsibility upon a Local Authority to identify any of its schools that are causing concern and to act accordingly to bring about improvement in order to " ensure that every pupil is provided with the education and opportunities they deserve".
+Hartlepool Local Authority has clear strategies and procedures in place for: (a) identifying a school judged to be temporarily vulnerable or, over time, causing concern; (b) supporting and challenging the school to bring about improvement; (c) monitoring the school's self-evaluation of its improvement.
 A school causing concern is likely to one where, over time, standards are unacceptably low and are likely to remain so, there has been a serious breakdown in the way the school is managed or governed which is prejudicing standards of performance or the safety of staff or pupils is threatened.
-The overriding priority of the School Improvement Service is to support the school to provide the best possible environment to help all children and young people maximize
+The overriding priority of the School Improvement Service is to support the school to provide the best possible environment to help all children and young people maximize their potential and make the progress they deserve.

-Age $\int \int $

-Disability
+Relevance Age J

-Gender Re-assignment
+Identify which strands are relevant to the Disability Gender Re-assignment

+area you are reviewing or changing

 Race

 Religion

 Gender

 Sexual Orientation

 Marriage & Civil Partnership

 Pregnancy & Maternity

-The impact on the School Improvement Service of schools becoming academies.
+Information Gaps The impact on the School Improvement Service of schools becoming academies.

-Eliminate Unlawful discrimination, harassment, victimisat and any other conduct prohibited by the act ion,

-Advance Equality of Opportunity, betw een people w ho share protected characteristics and those w ho don't N/A
+What is the Impact Eliminate Unlawful discrimination, harassment, victimisation, and any other conduct prohibited by the act N/A Advance Equality of Opportunity, between people who share protected characteristics and those who don't N/A Foster Good Relations, between people who share a protected characteristic and people who do not share it.

-1. No Impact- No Major Change: The policy is robust and there is no potential for discrimination or adverse impact

-opportunities to promote equality have been taken.
+Addressing the impact 1.
+No Impact- No Major Change: The policy is robust and there is no potential for discrimination or adverse impact.
+All opportunities to promote equality have been taken.
+2. Adjust/Change Policy N/A

-2. Adjust/Change Policy: N/A
+Adjust/Change Policy: N/A Adverse Impact but Continue: N/A

-•

 4. Stop/Remove Policy/Proposal: N/A

-Disability Gender Re-assignment Race Religion Gender Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity The impact on the School Improvement Service of schools becoming academies.
-Eliminate Unlawful discrimination, harassment, victimisat and any other conduct prohibited by the act N/A Advance Equality of Opportunity, between people w ho sprotected characteristics and those w ho don't N/A Foster Good Relations, between people w ho share a protect characteristic and people w ho do not share it.
-N/A 1.
-No Impact- No Major Change: The policy is robust and there is no potential for discrimination or adverse impa opportunities to promote equality have been taken.